-- 4 or more metres and stores 20,000 or more cubic metres volume of water, or other fluid
+- 4 metres or higher and store 20,000 or more cubic metres volume of water or other fluid; or

-- 1 or more metres and stores 40,000 or more cubic metres volume of water, or other fluid.
+- 1 metre or higher and store 40,000 or more cubic metres volume of water or other fluid.

 For building work in Otago, we ask that you obtain a Project Information Memorandum (PIM).
 For building work in Southland or the West Coast you obtain it from the regional council in these areas.
 You can also obtain a PIM from the relevant district or city council.